gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 As long as you use weak references whenever possible you will find it perfectly doable to avoid memory cycles within your application.
 Then, you can fully rely on GTK to properly manage the memory of GObjects you pass to it.

+[^1]: Please be aware that `Cell` is only a suitable type for [`Copy`](https://doc.rust-lang.org/core/marker/trait.Copy.html) types.
+For other types, [`RefCell`](https://doc.rust-lang.org/std/cell/struct.RefCell.html) is the way to go.

-[^1]: In this simple example, GTK actually resolves the reference cycle on its own once you close the window.
+[^2]: In this simple example, GTK actually resolves the reference cycle on its own once you close the window.
 However, the general point to avoid strong references whenever possible remains valid.